damian-lis/portfolio-website/README.md

 <br/>

-### 2.13.
-Description of the callCbsOnHidden method (inside the toggleShow method with passing the toggle parameter with "off" value)
+<h3 id="curtain-callcbsonhidden-method">2.13.
+Description of the callCbsOnHidden method (inside the toggleShow method with passing the toggle parameter with "off" value)</h3>

 If the value of this.preventHidden is false previously passed callbacks (sent when toggle value was "on") are called via callCbsOnHidden method.